Among003/among003.github.io/index.markdown

 ## Hello
 I'm Adrian.
 I am a computer science and engineering graduate from the University of California, Riverside.

-I generally program in C and C++, but love to reach out into other areas as well (check out my projects).
+I generally program in C and C++, but love to reach out into other areas as well.

 When I'm not programming, I'm usually playing guitar, walking my dog, or playing tennis.